-Women who may be pregnant, who are pregnant, or who are breastfeeding should talk to their health care provider before taking these medicines.
-If you are using birth control pills, ask your health care provider if your TB medicines can make birth control pills not work as well.
+Women who may be pregnant, who are pregnant, or who are breastfeeding should talk to their provider before taking these medicines.
+If you are using birth control pills, ask your provider if your TB medicines can make birth control pills less effective.

 Most people do not have very bad side effects from TB medicines.
-Problems to watch out for and tell your doctor about include:
+Problems to watch out for and tell your provider about include:

 - Achy joints